 Maybe you’ve never heard of Maho Beach, but odds are you’ve probably seen the souvenir postcards that show airplanes flying directly over the heads of beachgoers.

-Maho Beach is a dream destination for people who enjoy plane watching, because the beach is right next to Princess Juliana Airport.
-They head here to get an up-close and personal view of aircraft on final approach to the airport.
+Maho Beach is a dream destination for people who enjoy plane watching, because the beach is right next to the airport runway.
+They head here to get an up-close and personal view of aircraft on final approach.
 It’s an especially bit hit with the kids.

 In addition to watching the aircraft, you can also enjoy other recreational activities like snorkeling, water sports, diving, and hiking here.